fcoomans/fcoomans.github.io/_htb-machines/Haze.md

 # Disclaimer

-This writeup is for educational purposes only and covers a retired HTB machine.
-All passwords, flags, and IPs shown are part of the retired lab environment.
-My username used in this report matches my GitHub handle and is intentionally shown as part of my cybersecurity brand.
+This write-up covers a retired HTB machine and is for educational purposes only.
+All IPs, credentials, and flags exist in a lab environment.
+My username is intentionally used throughout this write-up to build my cybersecurity brand.